Carter Bryant (basketball)

 Carter Dayne Bryant (born November 26, 2005) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
-He played college basketball for the Arizona Wildcats.
+He played college basketball for the Arizona Wildcats and was selected by the Spurs 14th overall in the 2025 NBA draft.

 Early life and high school career

 Bryant grew up in Riverside, California and initially attended Fountain Valley High School, where he was coached by his father D'Cean.
 He transferred to the Sage Hill School in Newport Beach, California after his father was hired to coach at the school.
 Bryant was named the Pacific Coast Conference MVP after averaging 22.1 points, 13.7 rebounds, four assists, 2.9 blocks, and 1.6 steals per game as a junior.
 He transferred a second time to Centennial High School in Corona, California before the start of his senior year.
 Bryant was selected to play in the 2024 McDonald's All-American Boys Game during his senior year.

 Recruiting

 Bryant was a consensus four-star recruit and one of the top players in the 2024 class, according to major recruiting services.
 On April 26, 2023, he committed to playing college basketball for Arizona after considering an offer from Louisville.